jbush001/NyuziProcessor/README.md

 version is correct)

 ### MacOS
+On Mavericks and later, the command line compiler can be installed by typing `xcode-select --install`.
+It will also be installed automatically if you download XCode from the Mac App Store.

 MacOS has many of these packages by default, the exceptions being Imagemagick and SDL.
-You will need to install XCode from the App Store to get the host compiler.
 To install the remaining packages, I would recommend a package manager like [MacPorts](https://www.macports.org/).
 The command line for that would be:

     sudo port install imagemagick libsdl2